InfraLore/make_for_devops/chapters/08-advanced_make.md

 		$(MAKE) -C $$dir build VERSION=$(VERSION) REGISTRY=$(REGISTRY); \
 	done

-# Pass specific variables to child makes
+# Pass specific variables to child Makes
 deploy-with-environment: ## Deploy all with environment configuration
 	@echo "  Deploying to $(ENVIRONMENT)..."
 	@for dir in $(SERVICES); do \
 		$(MAKE) -C $$dir deploy ENVIRONMENT=$(ENVIRONMENT) VERSION=$(VERSION); \
 	done

-# Collect results from child makes
+# Collect results from child Makes
 status-all: ## Show status of all projects
 	@echo "  Status Summary:"
 	@for dir in $(SERVICES); do \